It’s about People, Not Dogs

-Breed specific legislation (BSL), also referred to as breed discriminatory legislation (BDL), is a law or ordinance that prohibits or restricts the keeping of dogs of specific breeds, dogs presumed to be specific breeds, mixes of specific breeds, and/or dogs presumed to be mixes of one or more of those breeds.
-The most drastic form of BSL is a complete ban.
+Breed-specific legislation (BSL) is a law or ordinance that regulates or completely bans the keeping of dogs of or presumed to be specific breeds, dogs presumed to be specific breeds and/or dogs which are or presumed to be mixes of one or more of those breeds.

 - Mandatory spay-neuter

 - Mandatory microchipping or tattoos owner/walker age requirements

 - Breed specific pet limits sale or transfer notification requirements

 - Restrictions on access to certain public spaces with the dog [e.g.: public parks, school grounds]

 - Required town-issued items [e.g.: fluorescent collar; vest]

 - Requirement that photos of the dog and/or owner be kept on town file

 Our education leaflet pdf includes:

 - Information on what BSL is and how it affects dogs and people.